 The year 1842 the 12th day of the month of May at 2 p.m., I, Vincenzo Lembo mayor and official of the Comune of Basélice, District of Campobasso, Provine of Molise, testify that on the 24th day of April in this same year, a Sunday, was affixed on the door of this town hall the following notification. … Nicoladomenico Leone, age 43 (I have not figured out what the occupation says) who lives in Basélice, son of the late Giuseppe and the late Maria Zarelli, and Caterina Pisciotti, age 22, daughter of Giovanni, a farmer in Basélice, and Dorodea Petruccelli, living in this town intend to enter into a solemn promise of marriage with this second notice.
 (That last part is not verbatim.)

-On the back of the previous document was this paragraph stating that the couple was married in the church on the fourth of June 1842.
+On the back of this document is a paragraph stating that the couple was married in the church on the fourth of June 1842.
 It includes the priest's name.

-In another post I will show some of the other documents in what I call the wedding packets.
+In another post I show some of the other documents in what I call the wedding packets.
+See "The Italian Genealogy Goldmine: 'Wedding Packets'."

 No comments: